Contact Us

 GoDaddy offers 8 CPU plans, ranging 1 vCPU / 2 GB RAM to 32 vCPU / 128 GB RAM.

-In the provisioning screen, you only choose the operating system (Linux or Windows), control panel, term length, and an optional website security add-on
+In the provisioning screen, you can choose the operating system (Linux or Windows), control panel, term length, and an optional website security add-on

 After the payment, you’re redirected to configuration to select data center and os distribution that fits your needs.
 GoDaddy offers 3 Data Centers which in Europe, United States and Asia. and 3 Linux distributions, Ubuntu, Debian and Alma.